Hours today are 8:00 - 5:00. Winning Raffle Ticket #9875 from Ohio.

 • One letter of recommendation from a high school counselor or core area teacher

-• Proof of membership in federally recognized tribe (Preference is extended to enrolled members of federally recognized tribes, however, the university is open to all qualified students
+• Proof of membership in a federally recognized tribe (Preference is extended to enrolled members of federally recognized tribes, however, the university is open to all qualified students)

 Important Deadlines